Frequently Asked Questions

 - Organize group activities to explore new, interesting, and challenging aspects of ham radio, such as frequency measuring tests, space shuttle landings, new digital modes, and so forth.

-- Participate in a 24-hour emergency communications drill known as "Field Day," when we operate our radios without commercial power from a location away from our homes (e.g., a public park), and contact as many other stations around the world as possible.
-Conducted as a contest with hundreds of other clubs around the nation, this is our favorite annual event!
+- Participate in an annual 24-hour emergency communications drill known as "Field Day," when we operate our radios without commercial power from a location away from our homes (e.g., a public park), and contact as many other stations as possible.
+Conducted as a contest with thousands of other clubs and hams across the country, this is our favorite annual event!
 (See HOTARC Field Day Archive for evidence of that!)

 How can I use my radios to help during emergencies?